pbiron/shc-pert-estimator/readme.txt

 For the math geeks out there, PERT is a special case of [Three-point estimation](https://en.wikipedia.org/wiki/Three-point_estimation) that uses the [PERT distribution](https://en.wikipedia.org/wiki/PERT_distribution).

 == Changelog ==

+= 0.9.1 =

+* added "What you get paid" field to "Totals" section

 = 0.9.0 =